Anthropocentric (album)

-Anthropocentric is the sixth studio album by German metal band The Ocean.
+Anthropocentric is the fifth studio album by German post-metal band the Ocean.
 It is the second album in a two-album series, following Heliocentric.
-Anthropocentric continues the critique of Christianity as in its companion album Heliocentric.
+Anthropocentric continues the critique of Christianity as in its companion album Heliocentric and is the band's first album to feature songwriting credits from other members aside from guitarist Robin Staps.
 The album was released in North America on 9 November 2010.

 Theme

 Like its companion Heliocentric, Anthropocentric focuses on critique of Fundamentalist Christianity and Creationism.
 It calls into question the beliefs of "creationists" and "modern fundamentalists" who assert that "the earth is at the center of the universe" as well as the belief that the Earth is "no more than 5,000 years old."
-The band places the theme of the album focuses on "man and his place in the universe".
+The band places focus on the concept of "man and his place in the universe".
 The band specified critiques of Christianity inspired by the questions of Dostoyevsky, Nietzsche and Richard Dawkins.
 At the base of the album are three songs with the titles "The Grand Inquisitor I, II and III".
 These songs have been inspired by the chapter of the same title in Fyodor Dostoyevsky's novel The Brothers Karamazov: a conversation between the brothers Ivan, an atheist, and Alyoscha, a monk.
 Ivan tells Alyoscha the story of a Second Coming of Christ in 16th century Sevilla.
 According to this parable, Jesus is arrested by the Catholic inquisition.
 The grand inquisitor who interrogates Jesus casts a new light on the legend of the temptation of Christ: he reproaches Jesus with having betrayed humanity and having deprived man of salvation by offering him freedom.
 The conversation between Ivan and Alyoscha mirrors, to some degree, the conversation between the grand inquisitor and Christ and raises more questions than it answers.